 Kitchener and Waterloo are relatively wealthy communities, with median household incomes sitting above Toronto’s and slightly below Brampton’s and Mississauga’s.
 But home prices here are massively cheaper in comparison.

 All cities have crime.
 And Toronto has significantly more murders per capita than Waterloo Region.
 2021 was a record low year in the region and is certainly an anomaly.
 We have issues with criminal organizations, gangs and drugs that are behind the scattered gun crime we see here.
 Don’t get me wrong, Toronto is a very safe city, especially compared to US cities, but it’s not as safe as here in KW.
 Check out my post on crime if you want to learn more about local crime stats and where the best neighbourhoods are.

 Waterloo, with two universities is a very smart city.
 The city has a higher education rate than even Toronto.
 Kitchener is a bit more industrial and blue collar.
 It’s on par with Brampton right now but change is coming.
 Conestoga College now grants degrees and McMaster, Laurier and UW all have satellite campuses in Kitchener.

 KW is Canada’s silicon valley.
-Google and Blackberry are a couple of well known names in the sector.
+Google and Shopify are a couple of well known names in the sector.
 Academia, the insurance industry and Toyota are major employers too.
 Manufacturing is still a sizable portion of the economy.

 Daycare is a huge monthly expense for many families.
 Living in KW will save you at least a thousand dollars a year for each kid.